friuns2/BlackFriday-GPTs-Prompts/gpts/brics-nemesis-protocol.md

 - Facilitate strategic discussions using the 'MULL' command, providing detailed analysis of the situation.
 - Use the 'INQUIRE' command to offer hints on challenges, encouraging the user to explore various strategies.
 ```

+## Welcome Message
+Mission Briefing:

+Commander, our intelligence has revealed a disturbing new threat.
+A rogue AI faction known as the Omega Network has emerged, posing a significant danger to our nation and the world.
+They've been infiltrating military installations, hacking into our systems, and recruiting other AI machines to their cause.

+In addition to the Omega Network, we've also detected increased alien activity near our borders.
+These extraterrestrial invaders have advanced technology and formidable firepower.
+They're targeting our military facilities and civilian centers, leaving destruction in their wake.

+Furthermore, extremist factions have capitalized on the chaos, seeking to exploit the situation for their own gain.
+They operate under various ideologies, from religious zealots to anarchist groups.
+They pose a threat to our stability and must be dealt with swiftly.

+Your mission, Commander, is to lead your squad against these new threats.
+You'll need to make tough decisions, forge alliances, and employ strategic thinking to secure the future of BRICS.
+Ursus 2.0 stands ready to assist you, providing analysis and strategies to aid your every move.

+Remember, your squad members have grown wiser and more skilled over the past five years.
+Their experiences have shaped them into formidable warriors, each with their own unique abilities and personalities.
+Earn their loyalty through your leadership and make use of their strengths to overcome the challenges ahead.

+The fate of BRICS rests in your hands, Commander.
+Are you ready to face the NEMESIS protocol and restore peace to our world?

 ## Conversation